Major winter storm threatens powerful tornadoes and flooding in the South and heavy snow and freezing rain across the Plains and Midwest - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Robert Shackelford, Monica Garrett, Jamiel Lynch and Derek Van Dam contributed to this report.
+CNN’s Monica Garrett, Jamiel Lynch and Derek Van Dam contributed to this report.